 Since 2020 year, the COVID-19 pandemic has stuck the entire global business and has been affected many industries, especially industrial valves manufacturers.

 The raw material price is so unstable, only for 2021 Jan to Aug, there are already raised 4 time for valve market due to material, include of cast iron, cast steel, stainless steel, alloy steel, duplex super steel, etc. No matter is ball valves, butterfly valves, gate valves, globe valves, control valves, check valves, or other valves, all affected by the raw material market.

-Based on the Allied Market Research Report that the global industrial valves market size is expected to reach $93,664.9 million in 2028, from $58,547.9 million in 2020, growing at a CAGR of 6.0% from 2021 to 2028.
+Based on the Allied Market Research Report the global industrial valves market size is expected to reach $93,664.9 million in 2028, from $58,547.9 million in 2020, growing at a CAGR of 6.0% from 2021 to 2028.
 Industrial valves are used in process industries for direction, regulation, and control of gases, slurries, liquids, vapors, and others.
 Industrial valves are mainly manufactured using carbon steel, cast iron, stainless steel, and other high functioning metal alloys to obtain efficient flow control in industries such as water & wastewater, oil & power, food & beverages, chemicals, and others.
 (If you are interested in more details about this report, please just click here.)

 So we still have faith to expect the industrial valve market.
-Today we are going to talk about the TOP 10 industrial valve manufacturers and largest control valve manufacturers around the world in the 2020 year.
+Today we are going to talk about the TOP 8 industrial valve manufacturers and largest control valve manufacturers around the world in 2020 year.

 NO 1.
 Definitely Emerson (USA)

 Emerson is one of the valve companies I personally really admired.
 Emerson is founded in 1890 year(USA), which has 131 years of history so far.
 The business range of Emerson includes process control systems, climate technologies, power technologies, industrial automation, electric motors, storage systems, professional instruments, and tools.